CasprCris/SpaceX-Falcon-9-First-Stage-Landing-Prediction/README.md

 # SpaceX-Falcon-9-First-Stage-Recovery
 #### Disclaimer
 This is a guided project and part of the IBM Data Science Professional Certificate: https://www.coursera.org/professional-certificates/ibm-data-science.
-It is the final step of a 10 course Certification route and a demonstration of all aquired skills.
+It is the final step of a 10 course Certification route and a demonstration of all aquired skills e.g.:
 1. Data Collection using API calls and Webscraping
 2. Data Wrangling
 3. Exploratory Data Analysis using Pandas, Matplotlib and Seaborn